 Now you have tools at your disposal with Our Top 25 Tips for Traveling Abroad.
-Never forget, travel is a gift, and it is important you make the most of every moment.
+Never forget travel is a gift, and you must make the most of every moment.
 Embrace the challenges and cherish the good times.
-Now go explore the world, make unforgettable memories and live your travel dreams to their fullest potential.
+Now go explore the world, make unforgettable memories, and live your travel dreams to their fullest potential.

 Want to learn about Wanderers Compass?

 May you never forget what is worth remembering, nor ever remember what is best…